Privacy Notice - Member

 By submitting your personal data, you agree to the transfer, storing or processing of your data as set out in this Notice.
 We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Notice.

 All information you provide to us is stored on our or our partners’ secure servers.
 Any payment transactions are encrypted and the NRLA do not store any payment information other than your bank details and transaction history.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our website, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.

 How we may share personal information

-We share your personal information across the NRLA group of companies to carry out different activities and provide different entitlements and benefits.
+We share your personal information across the NRLA group of companies to carry out our various activities required in administering your membership and bookings and to provide different entitlements and benefits.

 We may share some of your personal information with organisations that carry out processing operations on our behalf, such as web services companies and mailing organisations.
 We carry out checks on these companies before we work with them and put a contract in place that sets out our expectations and requirements, especially regarding how they manage the personal information that we give to them.

 We will share the information that you are an accredited landlord with anyone that has your membership number and name unless you choose not to share this.
 We reserve the right to publish the names of individuals and/or businesses on our website whose membership has been suspended or terminated by us, including the date the suspension or termination came into effect.